-Lead developers from 14 major open source projects are involved in Apache Arrow:
+Lead developers from 14 major open source projects are involved in Arrow:

-Many projects are including Arrow in order to improve performance and take advantage of the latest optimizations.
-These projects include Drill, Impala, Kudu, Ibis, Spark, and many others.
-Arrow improves performance for data consumers and data engineers – which means less time spent gathering and processing data, and more time spent analyzing it and coming to useful conclusions.
+Many projects include Arrow in order to improve performance and take advantage of the latest optimizations.
+These projects include Drill, Impala, Kudu, Ibis, Spark and many others.
+Arrow improves performance for data consumers and data engineers — which means less time spent gathering and processing data, and more time spent analyzing it and coming to useful conclusions.

 Dremio is a data lake engine that uses end-to-end Apache Arrow to dramatically increase query performance.
 Users simplify and accelerate access to their data in any of their sources, making it easy for teams to find datasets, curate data, track data lineage and more.
 Dremio helps companies get more value from their data, faster.
 Try Dremio today!